-Integration with Surrounding Neighborhoods:
+Integration with Surrounding Neighbourhoods:

-The development will be well integrated with the surrounding neighborhood and developed in a cohesive manner with the adjacent developments.
-An effective transition from the higher density apartment building to the lower density of the adjacent neighborhood will be provided.
+The development will be well integrated with the surrounding neighbourhood and developed in a cohesive manner with the adjacent developments.
+An effective transition from the higher density apartment building to the lower density of the adjacent neighbourhood will be provided.